saintzaw/tp/docs/UserGuide.md

 > 📓 **Note**
 >
-> Modules which do not have a grade yet will have a blank 2nd square bracket [“ ”].
-> The grades for modules will be empty initially and needs to be updated via this command.
+> The grades for modules will be empty initially will have a blank 2nd square bracket [“ ”] and needs to be updated via this command.

 >❗ **Warning**